Fresno State vs. UNLV NCAA Football Odds, Plays and Insights | September 24, 2021

 UNLV Stats and Trends

-- UNLV has one win against the spread in three games this season.
+- So far this season UNLV has one win against the spread.

 - This year the Rebels have three turnovers, three fewer than the Bulldogs have takeaways (6).